-You probably already knew I was going to tell you to do your homework, but it really is the number one way to protect yourself from scams.
+You probably already knew I was going to tell you to do your homework, but it really is the No. 1 way to protect yourself from scams.

 Don’t be afraid to go all Sherlock on the company you’re thinking of signing up for.

-Check out them out with Better Business Bureau, run them through the BBB Scam Tracker, and type their name in your browser’s search tool to see what pops up. (“[Company Name] scam” is a particularly useful search string.)
+Check out them out on Better Business Bureau; run them through the BBB Scam Tracker, and type their name in your browser’s search tool to see what pops up. (“[Company Name] scam” is a particularly useful search string.)

 2. Don’t Respond to Mystery Shopping Companies That Find You